 The dose and duration of Febuxostat varies from person to person and will be decided by your doctor.
 It may take several months before Febuxostat begins to prevent gout attacks.
 Do not stop taking Febuxostat without the advice of your doctor even if you feel better.

 Studies on humans have shown that Febuxostat is more effective than allopurinol in lowering uric acid levels in gout patients.

 Q. What is the best time to take Febuxostat?

-Febuxostat can be taken at any time of the day, but preferably at the same time each day, so that you remember to take it every day.
+Febuxostat is advised to be taken once a day.
+It can be taken at any time of the day, but preferably at the same time each day so that you remember to take it every day.
 This will help maintain the levels of Febuxostat in the body.
-It is usually advised to take it once a day.
-You can take it with or without food.
+You can take this medicine with or without food.

 Q. Can Febuxostat cause kidney damage?

 Febuxostat may affect kidneys in different ways, though it is quite uncommon.
 You may experience blood in the urine, frequent urination, kidney stones, abnormal urine tests (increased level of proteins in the urine) and a reduction in the ability of the kidneys to function properly.
 Rarely, it may cause changes or decrease in urine amount due to inflammation in the kidneys (tubulointerstitial nephritis).
 Consult your doctor if your kidney functions get further affected.